 A nurse practitioner is an essential job in the health care industry with many responsibilities, but with those responsibilities comes risk.
+Nurse practitioners play a critical role in providing patient care and improving health outcomes.
+However, with this important role comes significant responsibility, including the need to mitigate risks that can lead to medical errors, malpractice claims, and other adverse outcomes.
 Medical malpractice claims are part of working in healthcare, so to help, we’ve put together a guide on the duties, malpractice claim reasons, and how to reduce risk as a nurse practitioner.

 What Is a Nurse Practitioner?

 Nurse practitioners occupy a vital role in the health care industry, and even if you don’t visit the doctor often or remember it, you’ve probably interacted with one before.
 They operate in a middle ground between physicians and nurses, taking on more primary care responsibilities than a registered nurse.

 Nurse practitioners are helpful in regions with a high volume of patients or a low number of physicians.
 They can take some of the load off of physicians by administering primary care to more manageable patients and fill in communities where there aren’t many physicians for the residents.

 Interesting Stat: Americans make over a billion visits to nurse practitioners every year.